PDXIII/Ghost-ContactForm/README.md

 Out of the box Ghost doesn’t provied a contact form.
 In the documentation you’ll find ways to embed third party services for contact forms, but in my opinion, this doesn’t make any sense, especially when you already have Node Mailer built in.

 To achive this several changes in the core and in the theme were necessary.
-Some depend on each other, so please **read the following section cerefully.**
+Some depend on each other, so please **read the following section carefully.**

 ## Code Changes